Two girls with a hand sewn felt pencil case

 4. Free Sewing Projects to Keep Kids Creating

 Once kids sew their first project, they are going to want to keep on sewing!
-You’ll find lots of free sewing tutorials on my blog.
+You’ll find lots of easy sewing projects for kids, beginner sewing tutorials and lots of hand sewing ideas on my blog.

 Try these favourites: